-1. obtains userid and password from the user,

-- constructs the user-pass by concatenating userid, a single colon (":") character, and the password, - encodes the user-pass into an octet sequence (see below for a discussion of character encoding schemes), - and obtains the basic-credentials by encoding this octet sequence using base64 ([RFC4648], Section 4) into a sequence of US-ASCII characters ([USASCII]).
+- 1. obtains the user-id and password from the user, - constructs the user-pass by concatenating user-id, a single colon (":") character, and the password, - encodes the user-pass into an octet sequence (see below for a discussion of character encoding schemes), - and obtains the basic-credentials by encoding this octet sequence using base64 ([RFC4648], Section 4) into a sequence of US-ASCII characters ([RFC0020]).

 The original definition of this authentication scheme failed to specify the character encoding scheme used to convert the user-pass into an octet sequence.
-In practice, most implementations chose either a local-specific encoding such as ISO-8859-1 ([ISO-8859-1]), or UTF-8 ([RFC3629]).
-For backwards compatibility reasons, this specification continues to leave the default encoding undefined, as long as it is compatible to US-ASCII (mapping any US-ASCII character to a single octet matching the US-ASCII character code).
+In practice, most implementations chose either a locale-specific encoding such as ISO-8859-1 ([ISO-8859-1]), or UTF-8 ([RFC3629]).
+For backwards compatibility reasons, this specification continues to leave the default encoding undefined, as long as it is compatible with US-ASCII (mapping any US-ASCII character to a single octet matching the US-ASCII character code).

-Userid and password MUST NOT contain any control characters (see "CTL" in Appendix B.1 of [RFC5234]).
+The user-id and password MUST NOT contain any control characters (see "CTL" in Appendix B.1 of [RFC5234]).

-Furthermore, a userid containing a colon character is invalid, as recipients will split the user-pass at the first occurence of a colon character.
-Note that many user agents however will accept a colon in userid, thereby producing a user-pass string that recipients will likely treat in a way not intended by the user.
+Furthermore, a user-id containing a colon character is invalid, as recipients will split the user-pass at the first occurrence of a colon character.
+Note that many user agents however will accept a colon in user-id, thereby producing a user-pass string that recipients will likely treat in a way not intended by the user.

-If the user agent wishes to send the userid "Aladdin" and password "open sesame", it would use the following header field:
+If the user agent wishes to send the user-id "Aladdin" and password "open sesame", it would use the following header field: